Successfully investing in Croatia

 In your opinion, how will Croatia develop?

-Access to funds from EU, ie from the so-called Mechanism for Recovery and Resilience Facility (RRF) and implementation of the National Recovery and Resilience Plan (NRRP), under which Croatia can draw out tens of billions of euros in grants and soft loans over the next four years is great oportunity for investment in the private sector.
+Access to EU funds, i.e. the so-called Recovery and Resilience Facility (RRF), and the implementation of the National Recovery and Resilience Plan (NRRP), under which Croatia can access tens of billions in grants and soft loans over the next four years, offer a great opportunity for investment in the private sector..
 A stimulating investment environment will lead not only to the growth of domestic but also foreign investment.

 Contact